Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 With world famous landmarks, historic temples, a fascinating blend of cultures and history and some of the world’s best food there is much to see in Singapore.

-Before moving to Tokyo we lived in Singapore for three years.
 With that in mind, we’ve created this five day Singapore itinerary to blend the city’s most iconic sights and neighbourhoods alongside a few lesser-known treasures.

 Occasionally wandering off the beaten path, we’ve added some of the city’s often overlooked hidden gems along with the Lion City’s biggest hitters.

-For this reason, we haven’t included Singapore Zoo or the resort island of Sentosa Island as part of our five day itinerary as we’re aware that theme parks and zoos aren’t to every traveller’s taste.
+For this reason, we haven’t included Singapore Zoo or the resort island of Sentosa Island as part of our five day itinerary as we’re aware that theme parks and zoos aren’t always to every traveller’s taste.

 However, we’re also aware that many people come to Singapore to see the island’s two most popular attractions.